I wrote this review as a sample for my students. I liked it so much, I decided to share it with all of you.

 Throughout the novel we see Roanhorse extend Maggie’s ambivalent feelings about her status as a hero into equally conflicted feelings about her clan powers.

 When Kai is introduced, he comes across as a pretty boy who seems to put a lot of effort into being pretty.
-This leads us to prejudge him as shallow; a knee-jerk judgement many characters in the book make about him.
-In one conversation with Clive the following is said:
+This leads us to prejudge him as shallow; a knee-jerk judgment many characters in the book make about him.
+In one conversation with Clive, the following is said: